sbahrin3/timetablesolver/README.md

 For this simple demo project, I have only create a solver for teacher's constraint, i.e. a teacher must not exits in the same time slot.

-There are many others constraints variables shold be consider next.
+There are many others constraints variables that need to be considered next.
 This is an on going project, therefore, I will enhance and add more constraints to this.

 The Java class that deals with scheduling solver is <b>TimetableSolver.java</b>.
 You can find this Java program in the <b>src</b> folder within in the <b>my.timetable.module</b> package.